Onboarding with a Banking Service Provider

 To test your integration, we have prepared Postman collections which allow the full onboarding flow to be simulated.
 The collections cover the Consumer and Provider APIs and Sage ID authentication.
 Download the Postman collections.

-This flow simulates a customer on-boarding journey from the Sage application to the finalisation and creation of an organisation and company within the Sage Banking Service.
+This flow simulates a customer onboarding journey from the Sage application to the finalisation and creation of an organisation and company in Banking Service.

 Banking Service Consumer API → Organisations & Companies → POST /organisations – The result of this request is that the organisation and company are created in the Banking Service.